ysf/mm-pipe/README.md

 - **Send Messages**: Pipe text directly to specific users or channels.
 - **File Sharing**: Upload and share files effortlessly.
-- **Syntax Highlighting**: Automatically apply syntax highlighting to code snippets.
+- **Syntax Highlighting**: Applys syntax highlighting to code snippets.
+- **Binary File Detection**: Upload binary files as attachment.
+- **Message Length Automation**: Upload content as file attachment if it passes specified length limit.
 - **Flexible Configuration**: Supports multiple methods for setting server URL and API token.
 - **User and Channel Listing**: Retrieve and display lists of users and channels.
 - **Instance Selection**: Access different configurations using the `--instance` parameter.